California Wine History

 Look up any wine by name or label photo -- get tasting notes, food pairings, and a drinking window.

-- Robert Mondavi founded his Oakville winery in 1966, pioneering premium varietal wines, French oak, and wine tourism in Napa Valley
+- Robert Mondavi founded his Oakville winery in 1966, pioneering varietal labeling, French oak, and wine tourism in Napa Valley

-- The Napa Valley AVA was established in 1981 as one of California's first designated viticultural areas
+- The Napa Valley AVA was established in 1981 as California's first AVA; the state now has 154 American Viticultural Areas

-- Robert Mondavi (1966) pioneered varietal labeling, French oak, and premium positioning for Napa Valley wines
+- Robert Mondavi (1966) pioneered varietal labeling, French oak, and premium positioning for Napa Valley wines, the template that defined the quality revolution

-- California produces ~80% of all U.S. wine and is the world's fourth-largest wine producer (after Italy, France, Spain)
+- California produces ~81% of all US wine from 154 AVAs and ~4,600 bonded wineries, ranking as the world's fourth-largest wine producer behind Italy, France, and Spain